BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 The README file of the repository presents a detailed discussion about the FP and DOD principles.

 ## 2.4.
 Data Structures and Algorithms <a id='sec24'></a>
-The complexity analysis is the main issue under this topic.
+The complexity analysis was the main issue under this topic.
 For example, inserting an element at the middle of a vector is O(N) while the same operation is O(1) for a linked list.
 Hence, if one needs a container which will be subjected to frequent inserts, the correct answer would be a linked list.
 However, **this is only the half of the reality** as the modern computers utilized the caches to improve the performance for memory access.